Midwest Road Trips

 In this historic National Park Service photo, Mount Rushmore workers hang from ropes and harnesses as they carve facial features.
 Photo Credit: National Park Service

 In 1925, a local historian, Doane Robinson, invited sculptor Gutzon Borglum to South Dakota to scout the Black Hills for a possible monument.
-Borglum and his teenage son, Lincoln, rode by horseback through the mountains looking for the right combination of fine-gauge granite and a southerly-facing exposure for maximum sunlight for the possible monument.
+Borglum and his teenage son, Lincoln, rode by horseback through the mountains looking for the right combination of fine-gauge granite and a southerly-facing exposure for maximum sunlight.

 Mount Rushmore, named after a New York attorney before work began on the monument, provided both and the local community supported the idea.
 Borglum started work on the memorial in August 1927 with funding from private citizens and school children.